-Canadian families celebrate Tax Freedom Day on June 9 this year, according to the Fraser Institute’s annual calculations.
+This year, Tax Freedom Day for the average Canadian family falls on June 7, according to the Fraser Institute’s annual calculations.

-Tax Freedom Day measures the total yearly tax burden imposed on Canadian families by federal, provincial and municipal governments.
+Tax Freedom Day measures the total yearly tax burden imposed on Canadian families by the federal, provincial and local governments.
 If you had to pay all your taxes up front, you’d give government every dollar you earned before Tax Freedom Day.

-In 2017, the average Canadian family (with two or more people) will pay $47,135 in total taxes.
-That’s 43.4 per cent of its annual income ($108,674) going to income taxes, payroll taxes, health taxes, sales taxes, property taxes, fuel taxes, carbon taxes, “sin” taxes and more.
+In 2016, the average Canadian family (with two or more people) will pay $45,167 in total taxes.
+That’s 42.9 per cent of its annual income ($105,236) going to pay income taxes, payroll taxes, health taxes, sales taxes, property taxes, fuel taxes, “sin” taxes and more.

-Represented as days on the calendar, the numbers add up to more than five months of income — from January 1 to June 8.
-It’s not until June 9 — Tax Freedom Day — when families start working for themselves, not the government.
+On the calendar, those numbers represent more than five months of income—from January 1 to June 6.
+It’s not until June 7—Tax Freedom Day—when families start working for themselves, not the government.

-Calculate your personal Tax Freedom Day using the Fraser Institute’s online calculator at www.fraserinstitute.org.
+Calculate your personal Tax Freedom Day using the Fraser Institute’s online calculator.

 Tax Freedom Day for each province varies according to the extent of the provincially levied tax burden.

 Alberta May 17

 British Columbia June 5

 New Brunswick June 11